beav/katello-disconnected-scripts/README.md

 NOTE: `katello-disconnected-sync` can take both `--sync` and `--export-dir` options at the same time; however, this will invoke the --watch option, which will loop continuously after the sync has started.
 You must cancel the status loop once all repos are synced to begin the export.
 * once a full export is complete, copy the exported directory to the destination katello server, if it will be on a different system
 * serve out the exported content with:`python -m SimpleHTTPServer` from the export root
-* alter the CDN location katello web ui or shell to the exported server and port
+* alter the CDN location in katello web ui or shell to the exported server and port
 * perform a manifest import (ensure the exported content is accessible before doing this)
 * once the import is complete, enable and sync over whichever repos you selected earlier
 * if desired, toggle back to the CDN with `point-to-cdn.py`